US Varsity, Foundation Honour Eminent Nigerians

-Prowess University, Delaware, USA in conjunction with Esther Thelfid foundation, has conferred honorary doctorate degree award on some eminent Nigerians.
+Prowess University, Delaware, USA in conjunction with Esther Thelfid Foundation, has conferred honorary Doctorate Degree awards to some eminent Nigerians.

 The event took place in Abuja under the “Achieving a Sustainable ECO Friendly, Safe and Comfortable Transport Technology in Nigeria.”

-Dignitaries honoured by the foundation included, Air Vice Marshal Konye Ekezie, Dr. Kristiaan Van Den Vyer, Nwadiaro Edison and HRH.
-Alhaji Musa Mohammed.
-Others were the late Rev. Rasaq Okulaja, Mr. Ene Udoh and Rev. Evelyn Onwuchei.
+Dignitaries honored by the foundation include, Air Vice Marshal Konye Ekezie, Dr. Kristiaan Van Den Vyer, Hon.
+Nwadiaro Edison and HRH.
+Alh.
+Musa Mohammed.
+Others are late Rev. Rasaq Okulaja, Mr. Ene Udoh and Rev. Evelyn Onwuchei.

-Those who received honorary doctorate degrees from Prowess University included Charles Nwakamma, HRH Okorokwuba Clifford Chinagorum and Max Odi Daluz.
+Those who received honorary doctorate degrees from Prowess University include, Charles Nwakamma, HRH.
+Okorokwuba Clifford Chinagorum and Max Odi Daluz.

-Speaking, the African representative of Prowess University, Prof. Eze Nwauba, described education as a very veritable avenue for the emancipation of the citizenry and intimating them with the programmes of the government.
+Speaking, the African representative of Prowess University, Prof. Eze Nwauba Stated that education is a very veritable avenue for the emancipation of the citizenry and intimating them with the programmes of the government.

 The CEO of the foundation, Chinwe Aganekwu, stated that her motivation was sparked by the need to reach out to the less privileged in the society and posited that women are in dire need of a comprehensive training in areas of entrepreneurship.